iosifidis/SystemHealth/README.md

-# SystemHealth
+# mySystemHealth

-SystemHealth is a script that helps the update/upgrade of gnu/linux systems
+mySystemHealth is a script that helps the update/upgrade of gnu/linux systems

+Here you can find the Fedora version.

+Comming soon is the openSUSE version.